narankhuut/djangorest/doc/source/index.rst

-.. djangogirls documentation master file, created by sphinx-quickstart on Thu Nov 30 13:34:14 2017.
+..
+Djangogirls documentation master file, created by sphinx-quickstart on Thu Nov 30 14:55:24 2017.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to djangogirls's documentation!
+Welcome to Djangogirls's documentation!
 =======================================

 .. toctree::